calubrecht/CrimsonSkies/README.md

 Crimson Skies Mud (CS-Mud)
 ==========================

 Crimson Skies is an open source MUD starting from ROM 2.4b6.
-Creative and innovative features from other open source code bases (like Smaug) will be included as well as what will be a lot of custom code.
+Useful features from other open source code bases (like Smaug) will be included as well as what will be a lot of custom code.
 The first version release is nearing completion.
 Classes, groups, skills and spells are loading from files and all have OLC built in so you can maintain all of this from the game (adding skills and spells to classes is far easier than in stock ROM code).